Paula Caligiuri: Career

 From 1995 to 2013, Caligiuri was a professor at the School of Management and Labor Relations, Rutgers University.
 Between 2003 and 2006, Caligiuri was a visiting professor at Bocconi University (Milan).
 From 2013, she has been a Distinguished Professor of International Business & Strategy at the D'Amore-McKim School of Business of Northeastern University, Boston, MA.
 At Northeastern, from 2015 she is also the Director and Founder of the Cultural Agility Leadership Lab.

 Caligiuri is a fellow member of the Academy of International Business, the American Psychological Association, and the Society for Industrial and Organizational Psychology, where she is a member of its Visionary Circle.
 She is also a member of the Academy of Management.

-Among many editorial duties fulfilled, Caligiuri has served as an Editorial Review Board member of Cross Cultural & Strategic Management, an Area Editor the Journal of International Business Studies, a Senior Editor of the Journal of World Business, and an Associate Editor of the International Journal of Human Resource Management, She has also been an ad hoc reviewer of the International Journal of Selection and Assessment, and a Special Issue Editor of the Journal of International Business Studies.
+Caligiuri has served as an Editorial Review Board member of Cross Cultural & Strategic Management, an area editor the Journal of International Business Studies, a Senior Editor of the Journal of World Business, and an Associate Editor of the International Journal of Human Resource Management.
+She has also been an ad hoc reviewer of the International Journal of Selection and Assessment, and a Special Issue Editor of the Journal of International Business Studies.
 She has been a book reviewer within her areas of expertise.
 Her editorial on the implications of the COVID-19 pandemic on HRM research and practice has been thoroughly cited.

 She has been a keynote speaker on Cultural agility at many international events, and offers LinkedIn Learning online courses on the subject.
 In June 2021, she was interviewed by Jill Griffin on Forbes about "the science of working with different cultures".
 Other written interviews are available online.

 Caligiuri opines on cultural agility and related matters at various sites.
 She has repeatedly appeared on TV, fulfilling roles as a consulting expert in career development, or as a show host and interviewer.
 Her podcast interview by Josh Friedman, and her talk at the 20th Human Resource Management Conference (Paris, 2020) are available online.